ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 ### When and When Not to Use `~` and `?`
-The syntax for labels and optional arguments is confusing, and you may often wonder when to use `~foo`, when to use `?foo` and when to use plain `foo`.
-It's something of a black art which takes practice to get right.
+The syntax for labels and optional arguments is confusing, and you may often wonder when to use `~foo`, when to use `?foo`, and when to use plain `foo`.
+It's something of a black art that takes practice to get right.

 `?foo` is only used when declaring the arguments of a function, ie: